Andrew Pavlovsky: Biography

-1984: Pavlovsky began his exhibitionary artistic career (painting).
-P. participated in a great variety of art exhibitions.
-Numerous paintings kept in private collections of Russia, Germany, USA, and Sweden.
+Pavlovsky began his painting career in 1984.
+His paintings are kept in private collections in Russia, Germany, the U.S., and Sweden.

-1986: Pavlovsky undertook a position in design advertisement.
-Creative work in the field of advertisement design and exclusive representative polygraph productions.
-Cooperation/collaborated with: the Central Committee of the LYCLSU (Leninist Young Communist League of the Soviet Union), the Stas Namin Music Center (SNC), the publishing houses «Raduga», All Union Record Studio «Melodiya», the Central State Concert Hall «Rossiya», Mosconcert, Moscow State Philarmony, «MiG» corporation, VNPO «ELEKTRONIKA» etc...
-Designer of the contest of «Moscow beauty», the author of numerous commercial advertisements and representative posters of the show business stars and rising actors and singers.

-During the Perestroika period worked as the director of several advertising agencies: JUPITER (USSR- Hong Kong Joint venture) and SODRUZHESTVO (USSR-USA Joint venture) combining the work of the art-consultant and art-designer.

-Post-soviet times: P. had worked for RF Government Administration.
-State Department of Economic Development and Trade of RF, the Russian version of magazines ELLE, ELLE-Decor, Moulin ROUGE, ANTOURAGE, MEZZANINE, Russian Information Agency «NEWS».
-P. designed advertisements for such events as «Moscow days» in Warsaw, Prague, Madrid, Budapest (director and producer Sergey Vinnikov) and Vienna.

-P. was a producer of artistic-expositional projects (the latest producer’s project – «The portrait of science in centuries.
-Moisey Nappelbaum, Alexander Marov», St. Petersburg State Photography Center, 2007).

-1987–1990 – P. had been teaching at the Studio of the visual perception esthetics «Studio A» where he had introduced a methodology to train a «Viewer».

-2002 – Organizer and Chief artist of the creative association M’ART Group.
+In 1986 Pavlovsky began working in graphic design and advertising.
+He collaborated with the Central Committee of the Leninist Young Communist League of the Soviet Union, the Stas Namin Music Center (SNC), publishing houses «Raduga», All Union Record Studio «Melodiya», the Central State Concert Hall «Rossiya», Mosconcert, Moscow State Philarmony, «MiG» corporation, VNPO «ELEKTRONIKA».
+He was designer of the contest of «Moscow beauty», commercial advertisements and performing artists posters.
+During the Perestroika period he worked as the director of several advertising agencies: JUPITER (USSR- Hong Kong Joint venture) and SODRUZHESTVO (USSR-USA Joint venture) combining the work of the art consultant and graphic designer.
+During early Post-soviet times he worked for Russian Government Administration, Russia's State Department of Economic Development and Trade, Russian versions of magazines ELLE, ELLE-Decor, Moulin ROUGE, ANTOURAGE, MEZZANINE, Russian Information Agency «NEWS».
+Pavlovsky designed advertisements for «Moscow days» in Warsaw, Prague, Madrid, Budapest (director and producer Sergey Vinnikov) and Vienna.
+Pavlovsky was a producer of art projects such as «The portrait of science in centuries.
+Moisey Nappelbaum, Alexander Marov», St. Petersburg State Photography Center, 2007.
+In 1987–1990 he taught at the Studio of the visual perception esthetics «Studio A» where he had introduced a methodology to train a «Viewer».
+In 2002 he was organizer and chief artist of the creative association M’ART Group.

 Aesthetics

-The main field of activity is graphic design.
-P. is the representative of the transitional (soviet - post-soviet) artistic generation.
-He had made a contribution to form esthetics of modern Russian design in advertising-representative and advertising-publishing production.
-P.’s design could be distinguished as precise, conscientious, highly thought off and well-grounded.
-There are reconsidered and actualized elements of Russian constructivism in the basis of his esthetic conception.
-P. had introduced new term – Additive Constructivism.
-P. is the author of works that had become the characteristic examples of commercial posters and graphic design of the last twenty years (many of them are kept in the Russian State Library).
+Pavlovsky's main discipline is graphic design.
+He represents a transitional generation of Russian artists between the Soviet and Post-soviet eras.
+His design style was influenced by Russian constructivism.
+Pavlovsky coined a term "additive constructivism".
+His commercial posters are kept in the collection of the Russian State Library.